RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

    .. figure:: scpi-example-cli.png

-More examples of how to control Red Pitaya from MATLAB can be found |examples|.
+More examples of how to control Red Pitaya from MATLAB can be found :ref:`here <examples>`.

    .. note::